Minister without portfolio: Portugal

 After the 1st Constitutional Government (1976–1978), there haven't been any appointments of ministers without portfolio.

 A similar but not sinecural cabinet position, that of Minister Adjunct (ministro adjunto), who does not head a particular ministry but is instead tasked with the general interministerial measures found in the government programme, has been created in some Portuguese governments.

 Serbia

 Minister without portfolio is a minister in the Government of Serbia with no particular ministry but who has some specific responsibilities.
-The office is usually held simultaneously by several people at the same time (usually three to five, depending of the cabinet).
+The office is usually held simultaneously by several people at the same time, usually three to five, depending on the cabinet.

 Singapore

-In Singapore, the appointment holder is known as a 'Minister in the Prime Minister's Office'.
+In Singapore, the appointment holder is known as the "Minister in the Prime Minister's Office" (PMO).

 Spain

 In Spain, in addition to the Ministers in charge of a Department, there may be Ministers without a portfolio, who will be responsible for certain government functions.
 In the event that there are Ministers without a portfolio, the scope of their powers, the administrative structure, as well as the material and personal resources attached to it will be determined by Royal Decree.